The Practice Experience Program

 Details regarding PEP eligibility, selection, clinical requirements, program content and policies are available on the RACGP website.

-All enquiries regarding program eligibility and selection should be directed to the RACGP.
+All enquiries regarding this program should be directed to the RACGP.

 What is WAGPET's involvement in the program?

-Once enrolled in the program, you will be allocated to a regional training organisation who will provide support to you throughout the program.
+Once enrolled in the relevant PEP stream, you will be allocated a regional training organisation who will support you throughout the program.
 In WA, this is WAGPET.